IFISA – Innovative Finance ISA

 - Proplend’s IFISA Terms & Conditions and IFISA Guide published

-- Proplend’s IFISA launched to existing platform lenders on 30 May 2017.
-Wider availability to be confirmed in the coming months.
+- Proplend’s IFISA launched to existing platform lenders as at 30 May 2017.
+Wider availability will be confirmed in the coming weeks.
 Register your interest and sign up for updates below.